JARUS-QM/casex/docs/source/examples/example2_model_comparison.rst

 Example 2: Model comparison
 ===========================

-This example shows the basics of using the different models in casex.
+This example shows the basics of using the different models in CasEx.
-It shows how to set up the necessary parameters and variables, and how to call the lethal_model function to calculate lethal areas for the models.
+It shows how to set up the necessary parameters and variables, and how to call the `critical_area_model` function to calculate critical areas for the models.
 It also shows how to modify an existing setup to change from one aircraft to another.